aaayumi/react-book-list/README.md

 ## credit
-This book list was made base on [ReduxSimpleStarter StephenGrider](https://github.com/StephenGrider/ReduxSimpleStarter)
+This book list was made based on [ReduxSimpleStarter StephenGrider](https://github.com/StephenGrider/ReduxSimpleStarter)